Rolzzzz/Rolzzzz/README.md

 ## Hello 👋, I'm R0lz
 ---
-I am Cybersecurity Analyst/Computer Science Greaduate.I'm aiming to deepen my understanding of cybersecurity and cryptography through hands-on projects and practical experience.
+:robot: I am Cybersecurity Analyst/Computer Science Greaduate.I'm aiming to deepen my understanding of cybersecurity and cryptography through hands-on projects and practical experience.
 I'm particularly interested in application development with a strong focus on security.Additionally, I'm delving into the use of various cyber tools.

 Does this capture what you wanted to convey?
 ### :hammer_and_wrench: Languages: